Boeing’s Software Development Problem

 Like all companies, Boeing has a full-time staff to meet its day-to-day requirements.

-The engineers that develop new planes and their systems will be part of its full-time staff.
+The engineers who develop new planes and their systems will be part of its full-time staff.
 Boeing will even have internal education programs to ensure that these individuals have all the skills and knowledge that they need to develop new airplanes.

-These engineers work in an engineering language called Matlab.
+These engineers work in an engineering language called MATLAB.
 This language was created by fellow engineers in order to design and mathematically model complex systems.

-However, this language doesn’t work well as a functional language such as those required on airplanes.
+However, this language doesn't work well as a functional language, such as those required on airplanes.

-In a nutshell, Matlab is great at doing the math but doesn’t work well with more complex structures such as vectors/matrices, etc., meaning it doesn’t fulfill the logical boundaries that a normal programming language can.
+In a nutshell, MATLAB is great at doing the math, but doesn't work well with more complex structures, such as vectors/matrices, etc., meaning it doesn't fulfill the logical boundaries that a normal programming language can.

 Its reliance on floating-point numbers, for example, which is non-deterministic, is not good when it tries to relate to airliner computer systems.
 Also, technologies that are now in use in airline computer systems have superseded this piece of engineering software in many ways.

-Consequently, Boeing will have had to engage developers to translate the Matlab system models/programs into a more usable language such as C++.
+Consequently, Boeing will have had to engage developers to translate the MATLAB system models/programs into a more usable language, such as C++.

 Boeing engineers will not be qualified to do this.